 Because the amount a board shrinks can vary by wood species, moisture content, and even the individual tree, the final size may vary slightly.
 Modern sawmills typically account for this, however, and dimensional lumber is generally pretty consistent.

-Hardwood lumber is sold very differently from dimensional lumber and is usually measured by the board foot.
+Hardwood lumber such as oak, maple, or walnut is sold very differently from dimensional lumber and is usually measured by the board foot.
 Calculating board feet can be a little tricky, but it’s essentially just a measurement of the volume of the board.

 |Nominal Size||Rough Size (inches)||S1S Actual Size (inches)||S2S Actual Size (inches)|